WAftring/Kerberos-Crypto/SUPPORT.md

 ## Microsoft Support Policy

-Support for this project is limited to the resources listed above.
+Support for this project is limited to the resources listed above and is **NOT** supported by Microsoft Customer Service & Support (CSS).